Xinjiang internment camps: Testimonies about treatment

 According to detainees, they were also forced to drink alcohol and eat pork, which are forbidden in Islam.
 Some reportedly received unknown medicines while others attempted suicide.
 There have also been deaths reported due to unspecified causes.
 Detainees have alleged widespread sexual abuse, including forced abortions, forced use of contraceptive devices and compulsory sterilization.
 It has been reported that Han officials have been assigned to reside in the homes of Uyghurs who are in the camps.
 Rushan Abbas of the Campaign for Uyghurs argues that the actions of the Chinese government amount to genocide according to United Nations definitions which are laid out in the Genocide Convention.

 According to Time, Sarsenbek Akaruli, 45, a veterinarian and trader from Ili, Xinjiang, was arrested in Xinjiang on 2 November 2017.
 As of November 2019, he is still in a detention camp.
 According to his wife Gulnur Kosdaulet, Akaruli was put in the camp after police found the banned messaging app WhatsApp on his cell phone.
 Kosdaulet, a citizen of neighboring Kazakhstan, has traveled to Xinjiang on four occasions to search for her husband but could not get help from friends in the Chinese Communist Party.
 Kosdaulet said of her friends, "Nobody wanted to risk being recorded on security cameras talking to me in case they ended up in the camps themselves."

 In May to June 2017, a woman native to Maralbexi County (Bachu) named Mailikemu Maimati (also spelled Mamiti) was detained in the county's re-education camp according to her husband Mirza Imran Baig.
 He said that after her release, she and their young son were not given their passports by Chinese authorities.

+In July 2017, Gulzira Auelkhan, a 42-year-old woman who returned from Kazakhstan to Xinjiang to care for her ailing father, was detained upon arrival without any stated reason.
+For over 15 months, she was "ferried" across five different prison camps and interrogated at least 19 times.
+Tortured by electric batons, she was forced to learn mandarin and subsequently sent to a labor camp where she was overworked for over two months, underpaid for her labor, and then given an injection which was described as a "flu shot" which impacted her period cycles and made her lethargic.

 According to Time, former prisoner Bakitali Nur, 47, native of Khorgos, Xinjiang on the Sino-Kazakh border, was arrested because authorities were suspicious of his frequent trips abroad.
 He reported spending a year in a cell with seven other prisoners.
 The prisoners sat on stools seventeen hours a day, were not allowed to talk or move and were under constant surveillance.
 Movement carried the punishment of being put into stress positions for hours.
 After release, he was forced to make daily self-criticisms, report on his plans and work for negligible payment in government factories.
 In May 2019, he escaped to Kazakhstan.
 Nur summarized his experience in jail and under constant monitoring after his release saying, "The entire system is designed to suppress us."